HwWobbe/DefinitiveData-DeltaAlerts/README.md

             - final confirmation - did not seem conclusive, at +. but was at >.

 ## 2025-12:
-This block will be removed into a separate file.
+This block is part of a countDown sequence ending at 2025-01.
+2025 be removed into a separate file.
 ...

 ### ㏘